-Portulaca molokiniensis is an upright growing succulent plant that branches from the base to form a small shrub, up to 12 inches (30 cm) tall, with upright 0.8 inch (2 cm) inch thick, round, corky stems, bearing up to 2 inches (5 cm) long, rounded, pale green succulent leaves that are arranged neatly in 4 distinct rows towards the branch tips.
-A cluster of small lemon yellow cup-shaped flowers subtended by leafy bracts form at the ends of stout non-leaf bearing stems that rise above a terminal rosette of leaves.
+Portulaca molokiniensis is an upright growing, succulent plant that branches from the base to form a small shrub up to 12 inches (30 cm) tall, with upright, 0.8 inch (2 cm) thick, round, corky stems, bearing up to 2 inches (5 cm) long, rounded, pale green, succulent leaves.
+They are arranged neatly in 4 distinct rows towards the branch tips.
+A cluster of small, lemon yellow, cup-shaped flowers subtended by leafy bracts form at the ends of stout, non-leaf bearing stems that rise above a terminal rosette of leaves.

 How to Grow and Care

-The seeds of Purslane and other Portulaca members should be sown on the soil surface following the last frost of spring.
-Ideally Purslane should be grown in a sunny part of the garden and Portulaca genus members thrive in hot areas.
-The soil that Purslane grows in should be sandy and poor with a pH of 5.5 to 7… – See more at: How to Grow and Care for Portulaca.
+The seeds of Portulacas should be sown on the soil surface following the last frost of spring.
+Ideally these plants should be grown in a sunny part of the garden.
+If starting Portulaca indoors then start about one and a half months in advance… – See more at: How to Grow and Care for Portulaca

 Subscribe to Receive News and Updates from World of Succulents: